azaruddinaskarali/A-Star-Path-Finder/README.md

 1.Left-click to select a node which will represent the starting node

-2.Right-click (shift + left-click) to select a node which will represent the ending node
+2. Left-click) to select a node which will represent the ending node

 3.Press 'space' to let the algorithm find the shortest path between the two nodes